yearn/brownie-strategy-mix/README.md

 ### What you'll find here

-Solidity Smart Contract template for creating your own contract.
+Solidity Smart Contract template for creating your own contract in the Brownie framework.

 Interfaces for some of the most used DeFi protocols on ethereum mainnet.